control-owl/suriGUI/README.md

 - Block all malicious incoming and outgoing packets
 - Get alerts with notifications
-- Qubes Firewall per qube is working
+- Firewall per qube is working
 - Control Suricata with GUI
-- Switch modes with click
+- Sys-Tray Icon
-- ...
+-

 -------------